Zoom Whiteboard Launches: Here’s How To Use It

 - Neat Board: This 65” device has all-in-one capabilities like the DTEN D7 as well as sensors for temperature, humidity, and CO2.
 It’s also enabled for Microsoft Teams meetings besides its Zoom Rooms for Touch software.

 You’ll need a Zoom Rooms license to use whiteboards on these displays.

 These devices all make immersive Zoom Whiteboard collaboration in the hybrid workplace possible.
-Zoom is working towards making it possible to view and edit whiteboards on these displays in Zoom Chat.
+Zoom is working towards making it possible to view and edit whiteboards on these displays in Zoom Team Chat.